-The Snow Queen Pothos doesn’t need to be re-potted very often.
-In fact, it’s usually best to let them get a little rootbound before doing so.
+Most pothos varieties are extremely vigorous growers, but Snow Queen is a little different in that she takes her time.
+The Snow Queen Pothos doesn’t need to be re-potted very often, and it’s usually best to let them get a little rootbound before doing so.

 The rule of thumb is if there’s any loose soil in her pot, it’s not time to re-pot yet.
 That will typically result in an annual re-potting.